theIfFactor/angular-3-afternoon/README.md

 ### Summary

-In this step, we'll build out the list component.
-The list component is responsible for housing a list of swag that is available for purchase.
+In this step, we'll build out the swag component.
+The swag component is responsible for displaying information about swag, such as price, color, size, etc. The swag component will act as a re-usable component and will be used in both the list and cart component.

+In the swag component, there is a button available that a user can click.
+That button's action and label will have to be dynamic.
+When on the list view, we want that button to say 'details' and take a user to the detailed view of that swag.
+When on the cart view, we want that button to say 'remove' and remove the swag from the cart.
+Remember the title we passed down in the mini project?
+You can do the same for functions.

 ### Instructions

 ### Solution

 ## Step 2

 ### Summary

-In this step, we'll build out the swag component.
-The swag component is responsible for displaying information about swag, such as price, color, size, etc. The swag component will act as a re-usable component and will be used in both the list and cart component.
+In this step, we'll build out the list component.
+The list component is responsible for housing a list of swag that is available for purchase.
+In order to know which swag to list, we'll need to import the swag service into this component's controller.

 ### Instructions

+* Open `app/list/list.component.js`.
+* Create a component skeleton:
+  * Use `swagShop` as the application name.
+  * Call the component `list`.
+* Link the list template and call your controller `listCtrl`.
+* Create a component controller function:
+  * This controller should have the swag service injected into it.
+  * This controller should have `$state` injected into it.
+  * Assign an array called `swag` that equals the `swag` array in the swag service.

 ### Solution